Rupieeroo/TechTestsBank/README.md

 ## Tech

-This project is being written in Ruby.
+This project is being written in Vanilla Ruby.

-Testing is being run by RSpec, project is written with TDD as a focus.
+Testing is being run by RSpec, project is written with TDD as a focus - 11 examples, 0 failures.

+Coverage is performed by SimpleCov - 86 / 86 LOC (100.0%) covered.

-Linting is performed by Rubocop.
+Linting is performed by Rubocop - 6 files inspected, no offenses detected.

 ## User Criteria